ajhamdi/ndinterval/README.md

 Method: `ndinterval(a,b)`

 Args:
-- `a`: iteratable-like left most corner point of the high dimensional interval
+- `a`: iteratable-like left corner point of the high dimensional interval
-- `b`:iteratable-like right most corner point of the high dimensional interval
+- `b`:iteratable-like right corner point of the high dimensional interval

 ```Python
 interval_1 = ndinterval([0,2],[3,8]) ;  interval_2 = ndinterval([2,20],[30,50])